mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *luck? sure. but only after long practice and only with the ability to think under pressure." maintain a long term outlook in all endeavors.*
+> *goals must never be from your ego, but problems that cry for a solution.*

 </div>
 <!-- quote-end -->